Polymer/old-docs-site/app/2.0/docs/devguide/events.md

 receiving element.
 (For example, for a listener in the main document, the target is an element in the main document, not in a shadow tree.)

-The event's `composedPath()` method returns an aray of nodes through which the event will pass.
+The event's `composedPath()` method returns an array of nodes through which the event will pass.
 So `event.composedPath()[0]` represents the original target for the event (unless that target is hidden in a closed shadow root).